UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 - **update:** How should the model change in response to something, most typically the user interfacing with the view.
 This is implemented by the function `app_state_reducer` in lib/src/reducers/app_state_reducer.dart.

+All built_value classes should use the mixin `BuiltJsonSerializable`, which is done by adding `with BuiltJsonSerializable`.
+Read more about [mixins](https://dart.dev/guides/language/language-tour#adding-features-to-a-class-mixins).

 For many typical features one would want to add that involve changing some aspect of the model though interacting with the view, there is a recipe to follow for adding features.
 The general steps are as follows.
 (These steps can more or less be done in any order.)
 We explain them by example for modifying the "modification font size", which is a type `num` (which can represent either `int` or `double`).

 - **create Action class**: In lib/src/actions.dart, create a new Action class representing the new information needed to update the state.
 In our example, this is `ModificationFontSizeSet`, and the information needed is the new font size, which is a field of this class.

-  If this is data that will be stored in localStorage (this is the case for most view options, such as checkboxes to control whether DNA/modifications/etc. are visible, font sizes, etc.), then this Action must implement `AppUIStateStorableAction`.

   **WARNING:** You must add the name of the new Action to the large list of classes at the top of the file /lib/src/serializers.dart, in the annotation `@SerializersFor(`.
 For some reason this cannot be automated (see https://github.com/google/built_value.dart/issues/758).
 If you don't add this, then using [Redux DevTools](https://github.com/Workiva/over_react/blob/master/doc/over_react_redux_documentation.md#using-redux-devtools) won't work, which uses the built_value and built_collection serialization to display Redux state when debugging in the browser.

+  Some other rules to follow when creating Actions:

+  If this is data that will be stored in localStorage (this is the case for most view options, such as checkboxes to control whether DNA/modifications/etc. are visible, font sizes, etc.), then this Action must implement `AppUIStateStorableAction`.

+  Any action that will result in the DNA sequences being drawn in a different place (e.g., inverting the y-axis or removing a helix), should implement `SvgPngCacheInvalidatingAction`.

+  Any Action modifying the DNADesign should implement `UndoableAction`.
+This allows Ctrl+Z and Ctrl+Shift+Z for undo/redo.
+(Note there is something called `DNADesignChangingAction`, but that is more general.
+For instance, it is called when a new DNADesign is loaded from a file, which changes the DNADesign, but is not an undo-able action.)

 - **create view component for interaction**: The user indicates that they want to perform the action by interacting with the view component.
 In our example, the view component is found in lib/src/view/menu.dart, and is one of the components returned from the method `view_menu_mods`.
 It is the instance of `MenuNumber` (see lib/src/view/MenuNumber.dart) in the list returned.
 Components of type `MenuNumber` have a callback `on_new_value` that are called whenever the HTML input element (of type `"number"`, see https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number) changes its value.
 In this example, this number is given to a newly created instance of the action `ModificationFontSizeSet`.
 This action is the *dispatched* by calling `props.dispatch`.